Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Protecting Bridges

 To guide the design of a new model, we first highlight where the attack surfaces exist.
-As shown in Figure~\ref{fig:cross-chain}, a vulnerability can exist in as early as the second step (verify lock amount) to as late as the next-to-last step (verify relayed transaction).
-Thus, a natural place to introduce a protection mechanism is just before the final step, which executes the relayed transaction.
+As shown in Figure~\ref{fig:cross-chain}, a vulnerability can exist in as early as the second step (verify deposit amount) to as late as the next-to-last step (verify relayed transaction).
+Thus, a natural place to introduce a protection mechanism is just before executing the relayed transaction.